 After my workout, I look to starchy vegetables, legumes, and grains for the basis of my hearty, muscle-recovery meals.
 Some of my favorite choices are yams, beans, lentils, and brown rice.
-Then I add plenty of other nutrition foods such as leafy greens.
+Then I add plenty of other nutritious foods such as leafy greens.
 (Note that leafy greens alone do not have enough calories to satisfy, so don’t build your diet on greens alone.)
 On days that I exercise, I burn more fuel and thus eat more calories to feed my muscles.
 My appetite guides my daily nutrition plan.

 How We Build Muscle

-When you understand how muscle is built, you will realize that animal products are not necessary, and they could actually have an adverse effect on your health.
+When you understand how muscle is built, you will realize that animal product are not necessary, and they could actually have an adverse effect on your health.
 Muscle size only increases when two conditions are present:

 - First, you stimulate growth by consistently engaging in resistance training that exerts stress on muscle fibers, creating micro-tears in them.